I moved to Costa Rica in 2004 and purchased this 15½

 I currently rent the little farm house to

-visitors or potential future residents (see details on the Mountain Guest House Tab), occasionally sell things, planned
+visitors or potential future residents (see details on the Mountain Guest House Tab), occasionally sell things, plan

 to conduct tours and sell my coffee direct.